django-cms/django-filer/README-Finder.md

 }
 ```

-If instead of using the local file system you want to use another storage backend, such as Amazon S3
+If instead of using the local file system you want to use another storage backend, such as MinIO,
-or Google Cloud Storage, configure the corresponding storage backend in the `STORAGES` setting as:
+Amazon S3 or Google Cloud Storage, configure the corresponding storage backend in the `STORAGES`
+setting as:

 ```python
 STORAGES = {